St Andrew's (Havering ward): Summary

 Councillors elected by party at each general borough election.

 Havering council elections since 2022

 There was a revision of ward boundaries in Havering in 2022.
 The ward is bounded by the Romford-Upminster London Overground line to the north, The Ravensbourne and part of Abbs Cross Lane to the west, the District line of the London Underground to the south and the River Ingrebourne to the east.
 It includes Hornchurch town centre and the residential areas immediately to the north and south of it.
 Hornchurch tube station is on the boundary to the south and Upminster Bridge tube station is brought into the ward including the residential streets immediately to the south.
 The small section of northeastern Elm Park was removed from the ward.

+2026 election

+The election took place on 7 May 2026.